AhmedYahyaE/clickshare-e-commerce-product-management/README.md

     DB_PASSWORD=your_database_password
     ```

-5. **Migrate the database**:
+6. **Migrate the database**:
     Run the migrations to create the necessary tables:
     ```bash
     php artisan migrate
     ```

-6. **Seed the database**:
+7. **Seed the database**:
     ```bash
     php artisan db:seed
     ```

-7. **Install frontend dependencies**:
+8. **Install frontend dependencies**:
     ```bash
     npm install
     ```

-8. **Build Vite assets** (for frontend):
+9. **Build Vite assets** (for frontend):
     ```bash
     npm run build
     ```

-9. **Start the Laravel development server**:
+10. **Start the Laravel development server**:
     ```bash
     php artisan serve
     ```

 Now, your application should be running locally at `http://localhost:8000`.
-To experiment with the application, you can either register a new user, or use the following existing user credentials: Emai: ahmed.yahya@example-email.com, Password: 123456
+To experiment with the application, you can either register a new user, or use the following existing user credentials: Email: ahmed.yahya@example-email.com, Password: 123456

 ## Products API Documentation: